Clarifying shampoos should strip all products without drying hair out and these 25 recommendations are perfect for this purpose.

 Irrespective of how your hair feels, you should aim to clarify at least once a month if you have type 1 – 3 hair and every 6 – 8 weeks with type 3 – 4 hair.

 How Often Should You Use Clarifying Shampoo On Natural Hair?

-Clarifying shampoo strips all the natural oils from your hair and leave it bare so to speak.
-You should only clarify if you’re trying to remove build up.
+Clarifying shampoo strip all the natural oils from your hair and leave it bare so to speak.
+You should only clarify if you’re trying to remove buildup.

 Ideally, this shouldn’t be more than three times a month.
 If you have really dry hair, even less than that.

-There are some products in there that likely have undesirable elements, which could be causing a quick build up.
-Read 6 Ingredients to Avoid in Shampoo.
+There are some products in there that likely have undesirable elements, which could be causing a quick buildup.

 How To Use Clarifying Shampoo